graph-gophers/dataloader/README.md

 > it also has a `NoCache` type that implements the cache interface but all methods are noop.
 If you do not wish to cache anything.

 ## Examples
-There are a few basic examples in the example folder.
+There are a few basic examples in the package root.

 ## See also
 - [TRACE](TRACE.md)